tranoffice/todolistAPP/README.md

 This project TodoList was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+Screen design and process are inspired from Trello software :

 ![GitHub Logo](/TodoList.jpg)

+## Reste à faire : La fonction DELETE

 Below you will find some information on how to perform common tasks.<br>